A few people ask me about exercising after a c section.

-The c section technique was originally developed for emergency births because the baby may have to be removed as quickly as possible to avoid potential harm to either the mother or baby.
+An emergency c-section is a procedure used to remove the baby as quickly as possible to avoid harm to either the mother or baby.

 Damage to the Abs Is Not As Bad as People Think

-The damage and injury caused to the abs after c section isn’t as bad as most people think because the incision used during a typical c section doesn’t normally cut through the muscles, it’s just the outer sheath covering the abdominal muscles (aponeurosis) which is affected.
-After the incision into the sheath, both sides of the rectus abdominus muscles are pulled apart.
+The damage and injury caused to the abs after the c section isn’t as bad as most people think because the incision used during a typical c section doesn’t usually cut through the muscles.
+It’s just the outer sheath covering the affected abdominal muscles (aponeurosis).
+The rectus abdominus muscles are split down the middle after cutting into the sheath.

-For both types of delivery, the muscles will start to realign themselves within three to four days.
+The muscles will start to realign themselves within three to four days for both types of delivery.

-Within about six weeks the abdominal muscles should have fully recovered however this could take much more time if they were weak before the c section or the pelvic tilting techniques have not been practiced on a regular basis.
+Within about six weeks, the abdominal muscles should have fully recovered.
+However, this could take much more time if they were weak before the c-section or if the pelvic tilting techniques were not regularly practiced.

 When to Start Pelvic Tilting Exercises after a C Section?